© 2024 Tolmar, Inc. All rights reserved. Tolmar, ELIGARD and their associated logos are trademarks of the Tolmar Group. Third-party

 More formal clinical financial assessments have been proposed as part of the American Society of Clinical Oncology’s (ASCO’s) Financial Toxicity Grading Criteria and discussed in ASCO’s booklet Managing the Costs of Cancer Care: Practical Guidance for Patients and Families.

-ELIGARD has NOT had a WAC increase in over 8 years9
+ELIGARD has NOT had a Wholesale Acquisition Cost (WAC) increase in over 10 years9

 ELIGARD has consistently had one of the lowest WACs in the LHRH market, ensuring that cost burden to the patient is kept as low as possible.